Industrial/Organizational Psychologist Career (Salary + Duties)

 2. Consulting government officials on the effects of specific workplace policies

-3. Researching how different computer software improve productivity
+3. Researching how different computer software improves productivity

 4. Teaching undergrad students about basic concepts in I/O psychology